We are currently working on design proposals for a rooftop extension in Westminster.

-Our remit includes fabric upgrades and a servicing overhaul to the main church to achieve net zero, developing a masterplan for the entire site and to eventually construct a new mixed-use development to the west of the church, replacing the aging and poorly-constructed hall.
+Our remit includes fabric upgrades and servicing overhaul to achieve net zero, developing a masterplan for the entire site, and to eventually construct a new mixed-use development to the west of the church, replacing the aging hall.
 Tied into these works are a programme of conservation and repair throughout the main church.

 The current stage of work encompasses a feasibility study to compile a programme of proposed works and an associated estimated itemised cost.
 We are working with Greengauge as M&E consultants and Peter Gittins & Associates as quantity surveyors.
 Specialist roofing and stonework consultants have been engaged to advise on elements of fabric repair and upgrade.